Greg Dulcich: Denver Broncos

 Dulcich was selected by the Denver Broncos in the third round of the 2022 NFL draft with the 80th overall pick.
 He was the third tight end chosen in the draft.
 Bothered by a hamstring injury during most of training camp, he was placed on injured reserve on August 31, 2022.
 In Week 6, Dulcich was activated against the Los Angeles Chargers on Monday Night Football, and caught a 39-yard touchdown from Russell Wilson in his NFL debut.
 He finished his rookie season with 33 catches for 411 yards and two touchdowns in ten games, of which he started six.

 On September 16, 2023, Dulcich was placed on injured reserve after suffering a hamstring injury in Week 1.
 He was activated on October 12, but placed back on injured reserve nine days later with another hamstring injury.

 On November 25, 2024, after being a healthy scratch for eight straight games, Dulcich was waived by the Broncos.

 New York Giants

 On November 26, 2024, Dulcich was claimed off waivers by the New York Giants.

 On August 26, 2025, Dulcich was waived by the Giants as part of final roster cuts.

 Miami Dolphins

 On August 28, 2025, Dulcich signed with the Miami Dolphins' practice squad.
 He was promoted to the active roster on October 22.

+On March 11, 2026, Dulcich officially re-signed with the team on a one-year deal worth up to $3.25 million.